Lilian Garcia: Professional Fighters League (2019–2023)

+Second return to WWE (2024–present)

+On May 13, 2024, Garcia made a one-night return on WWE Raw where she was asked by ring announcer Samantha Irvin to help introduce a King of the Ring Quarterfinal tournament match between Gunther and Kofi Kingston.
+On the October 21, 2024, episode of RAW, Garcia would serve as announcer for the entire night in place of Irvin, who had announced her departure from WWE earlier that day.
+It was later announced that she had re-signed with the company on a full time basis.

+From January 3, to March 14, 2025, Garcia served as the SmackDown ring announcer once again, switching roles with Alicia Taylor.
+After the March 14 episode of SmackDown, she announced it was her last as full-time announcer of the brand, though would continue working with WWE as the ring announcer for Saturday Night's Main Event and other roles within the company.

+On June 7, 2025, Garcia sang the American National Anthem that opened Worlds Collide and was also the ring announcer.

+On July 12, 2025, Garcia returned as the ring announcer for Evolution.

 Other media

 Podcasting

 After leaving WWE, Garcia began hosting two podcasts, Making Their Way to the Ring and the Spanish-language Luchando Con Lilian Garcia, distributed by Maria Menounos' AfterBuzz TV network.
 On July 31, 2017, Garcia debuted her new podcast Chasing Glory with Lilian Garcia on PodcastOne.

 The Price Is Right

 On March 31, 2017, Garcia appeared on CBS daytime game show The Price Is Right as a contestant during the show's College Rivals special (taped February 12, 2017, aired on March 31, 2017) representing her alma mater University of South Carolina.
 She won a trip to London along with some fashion accessories.

+A.P.
+Bio

+Garcia appears as a wrestling ring announcer in Season 3 Episode 7 "Aces Wild" of the NBC comedy series A.P.
+Bio.